 Jason Bowers AIA, LEED AP, Senior Associate

 Jason Bowers provides leadership and expertise in project management, delivery, planning, design, and construction administration.
-Jason is leading the revitalization of three buildings as new centers for the arts and community at St. Paul’s School and a new Center for the performing and visual Arts at the Brooks School.
-His past work includes planning and design for the Massachusetts State House, The Wheeler School in Rhode Island, Johns Hopkins University, and historic Fort Adams in Rhode Island.
+Jason led the revitalization of three buildings as new centers for the arts and community at St. Paul’s School and a new Center for the Arts at the Brooks School.
+His past work includes planning and design for the Massachusetts State House, The Wheeler School in Rhode Island, Johns Hopkins University, and historic Fort Adams in RI.
 As Project Architect for Cornell University's Law School expansion, Jason oversaw a multi-discipline team to deliver a new LEED Platinum Academic Center.

 Jason holds a Master of Architecture Degree from the University of Texas, Austin and a Bachelor of Arts Degree from Colorado College.
 He has been a Guest Lecturer at the City College of New York and a studio instructor at the Massachusetts College of Art and Design, the Boston Architectural College, and Wentworth Institute of Technology.